An Introduction to Stochastic Calculus and Itô's Lemma

 Applying Itô’s Lemma

-Now for the interesting part: what are the SDEs for the Cartesian coordinates $x_t = \cos \theta_t$ and $y_t = \sin \theta_t$?
+The next question is what SDEs the Cartesian coordinates $x_t = \cos \theta_t$ and $y_t = \sin \theta_t$ satisfy.
 We’ll apply Itô’s Lemma to each component.
-The random fluctuations are in $\theta$, but Itô’s Lemma will tell us how they propagate to $(x, y)$.
+The random fluctuations are in $\theta$, and Itô’s Lemma tells us how they propagate to $(x, y)$.

 Step 1: Compute the partial derivatives for $x_t = \cos \theta_t$.
 For $f(\theta, t) = \cos \theta$:

-• $\frac{\partial f}{\partial t} = 0$ (no explicit time dependence)
+- $\frac{\partial f}{\partial t} = 0$ (no explicit time dependence)

-• $\frac{\partial f}{\partial \theta} = -\sin \theta$
+- $\frac{\partial f}{\partial \theta} = -\sin \theta$

-• $\frac{\partial^2 f}{\partial \theta^2} = -\cos \theta$
+- $\frac{\partial^2 f}{\partial \theta^2} = -\cos \theta$

 Step 2: Apply Itô’s Lemma to find $dx_t$.
 Using equation (5) with $\mu(\theta_t, t) = 0$ and $\sigma(\theta_t, t) = 1$ (since $d\theta_t = dW_t$):

-\[dx_t = \frac{\partial f}{\partial t} dt + \frac{\partial f}{\partial \theta} d\theta_t + \frac{1}{2} \frac{\partial^2 f}{\partial \theta^2} \sigma^2 \, dt\]
+\[dx_t = \frac{\partial f}{\partial t} dt + \frac{\partial f}{\partial \theta} d\theta_t + \frac{1}{2} \frac{\partial^2 f}{\partial \theta^2} \sigma^2 \, dt\]Substituting the derivatives:

-\[dx_t = 0 + (-\sin \theta_t) dW_t + \frac{1}{2}(-\cos \theta_t) \cdot 1^2 \, dt = -\frac{1}{2}\cos \theta_t \, dt - \sin \theta_t \, dW_t.\]
+\[dx_t = 0 + (-\sin \theta_t) dW_t + \frac{1}{2}(-\cos \theta_t) \cdot 1^2 \, dt = -\frac{1}{2}\cos \theta_t \, dt - \sin \theta_t \, dW_t.\]Step 3: Compute the partial derivatives for $y_t = \sin \theta_t$.
+For $g(\theta, t) = \sin \theta$:

-• $\frac{\partial g}{\partial t} = 0$ (no explicit time dependence)
+- $\frac{\partial g}{\partial t} = 0$ (no explicit time dependence)

-• $\frac{\partial g}{\partial \theta} = \cos \theta$
+- $\frac{\partial g}{\partial \theta} = \cos \theta$

-• $\frac{\partial^2 g}{\partial \theta^2} = -\sin \theta$
+- $\frac{\partial^2 g}{\partial \theta^2} = -\sin \theta$

 Step 4: Apply Itô’s Lemma to find $dy_t$.
 Similarly, using equation (5):

-\[dy_t = \frac{\partial g}{\partial t} dt + \frac{\partial g}{\partial \theta} d\theta_t + \frac{1}{2} \frac{\partial^2 g}{\partial \theta^2} \sigma^2 \, dt\]
+\[dy_t = \frac{\partial g}{\partial t} dt + \frac{\partial g}{\partial \theta} d\theta_t + \frac{1}{2} \frac{\partial^2 g}{\partial \theta^2} \sigma^2 \, dt\]Substituting the derivatives:

-\[dy_t = 0 + \cos \theta_t \, dW_t + \frac{1}{2}(-\sin \theta_t) \cdot 1^2 \, dt = -\frac{1}{2}\sin \theta_t \, dt + \cos \theta_t \, dW_t.\]
+\[dy_t = 0 + \cos \theta_t \, dW_t + \frac{1}{2}(-\sin \theta_t) \cdot 1^2 \, dt = -\frac{1}{2}\sin \theta_t \, dt + \cos \theta_t \, dW_t.\]Substituting $x_t = \cos \theta_t$ and $y_t = \sin \theta_t$, we get the vector SDE

-\[\begin{pmatrix} dx_t \\ dy_t \end{pmatrix} = -\frac{1}{2} \begin{pmatrix} x_t \\ y_t \end{pmatrix} dt + \begin{pmatrix} -y_t \\ x_t \end{pmatrix} dW_t.\]
+\[\begin{pmatrix} dx_t \\ dy_t \end{pmatrix} = -\frac{1}{2} \begin{pmatrix} x_t \\ y_t \end{pmatrix} dt + \begin{pmatrix} -y_t \\ x_t \end{pmatrix} dW_t.\]Geometric Interpretation

 Look at what’s happening geometrically:

-The drift term $-\frac{1}{2}(x_t, y_t)^T dt$ points toward the origin—it compensates for the stochastic motion trying to push the point off the circle due to the second-order Itô correction.
+The drift term $-\frac{1}{2}(x_t, y_t)^T dt$ points toward the origin.
+It compensates for the second-order effect of the stochastic motion and keeps the process on the circle in continuous time.

-Together, these terms aim to keep the point on the unit circle while it performs Brownian motion in the angular direction.
+Together, these terms produce Brownian motion in the angular direction while preserving the circular constraint.
 The drift continuously projects the position back onto the manifold, counteracting the curvature effects from the nonlinear transformation $\theta \to (x, y)$.

 Simulation: Exact vs. Numerical Methods